 It might help if you read the article first, but it’s certainly not necessary.

 I think this is one of those seriously painful issues every Christian entertains when the bottom of their world drops out.
 And I am a painfully average Christian!
-My answer to Melanie’s question follows; although I’ve edited it, corrected misspelled words, etc., and as any true writer is prone to do, added to and reworded parts of it.
+My answer to Melanie’s question follows; although I’ve edited it, pluralized it, corrected misspelled words, etc., and as any true writer is prone to do, added to and reworded parts of it:

 Yes, I still struggle with feeling God’s love for me as opposed to just believing He loves me.
 I am no longer desperate to feel His love – some of that is due to pharmaceutical help and some of it’s due to the inability to maintain that kind of emotional energy over an extended period of time.
 But, yes, I still struggle to feel God’s love.
 However, my perspective has changed a bit in the last few months.

 Just as I love my husband and daughter, I realize that I don’t always feel a rush of love for them every time I see them.
 And as you no doubt have experienced yourself with your own families, sometimes how I do feel is less than loving.
 Life happens.
 Petty frustrations and unmet expectations result in less than loving feelings, but when their safety is threatened, or someone harms them emotionally, my response is clearly indicative of intense and passionate love for them.